rickkobayashiphd/Data_Science_Portfolio/README.md

 * Twelve years management experience in the family restaurant business at Cafe 100: https://cafe100.com/

-* Three years experience as the product designer, CNC & Laser Engraver, and Carpenter for RK Builders: https://www.rkwoodshawaii.com/
+* Two years experience as the product designer, CNC & Laser Engraver, and Carpenter for RK Builders: https://www.rkwoodshawaii.com/

-* Three years start-up experience as the co-founder of TigerLuv Guitars: https://tigerluv.com/
+* Two years start-up experience as the co-founder of TigerLuv Guitars: https://tigerluv.com/

 * Three years experience as an electrician apprentice for Light Workers Electric (License C-32190)